hedi0/SalesPrediction/README.md

 *   All new featus or bugixesst include corresponding **unit tests** in the `test_codes/` directory.
 *   Ensure that running `pytest` (or your chosen testing framework) from the project root passes successfully before submitting a PR.
 ## 📄 License Informatio
-Ti prjt is insed nder yfk **yparthe ioinruse k
+Ti prjt is insed nder